arrilot/laravel-widgets/README.md

 A cache key depends on a widget name and each widget parameter.
 Override ```cacheKey``` method if you need to adjust it.

+To simplify cache flushing, a tag `widget` is assigned by default to all widgets.
+You can define one or more additional tags to your widgets by setting the values in the `$cacheTags` property in your widget class.

 ## Widget groups (extra)

 In most cases Blade is a perfect tool for setting the position and order of widgets.